famebot/xeo/posts/2025-12-solstice.md

 The date at the beginning should not be parsed and is assumed here to be part of the title since it is incomplete.
-With the current implementation, `solstice-2025-12.md` would end up keeping the hyphen and render as “Solstice-2025-12” with “Solstice 2025-12” here.
+With the current implementation, `solstice-2025-12.md` would end up keeping the hyphen and render as “Solstice-2025-12” compared to “2025-12 solstice” here.
 I consider this inconsistency a limitation I can live with for now.
 There is a draft in the example posts that tests the scenario with a date and title in the filename.